Conversations that Matter: Talking with Children About Big World Issues

 - Silence robs children of a vocabulary to ask questions or talk about what is confusing or troubling to them.

 - Silence forces children to figure things out on their own using their limited understanding of the world.

 - Silence teaches fear—the subject is so unsafe the adults will not even talk about it.

 - Silence forces children to rely on sources such as other children (the 6-year-old next door, a 10-year-old cousin) and the media (TV, advertising, videos) for information, including how they should feel and think about what is happening in their world.
 These are major sources of inaccurate and often stereotyped information.

-Children rely on adults to help them figure out what things mean.
+Children depend on adults to help them figure out what things mean.
 Children’s curiosity, puzzlement, and anxiety provide rich opportunities for adults to respond to their attempts to understand what they observe happening in their world.
-Our responsibility is to give accurate, developmentally appropriate, matter-of-fact information that helps children develop the conviction that when the world is unsafe, there are always people who are working to make it safe.
+Our responsibility is to give accurate, developmentally appropriate, matter-of-fact information that helps children develop the conviction that, when the world is unsafe, there are always people who are working to make it safe.
 They also need information and values that enable them to thrive in a world of diversity and to resist messages of bias and hate.

 Here are some basic guidelines to help you hold meaningful conversations with children in the face of difficult events and situations.

 - Make it safe.
 As always, the first thing to do when children are distressed is to be a safe and reassuring presence for all the children.

 - Find out what children know.
 Without judgment, find out what children are feeling and thinking and how they make sense of the situation.
 Listen carefully and verbally reflect children’s thinking back to them (however inaccurate).
 Give names to their feelings.